jzohrab/lwt/README.md

 ```
  db
   db:migrate               Run db migrations.
-  db:newrepeat             Runs the db:newrepeat script as defined in composer.json
+  db:newrepeat             Make a new repeatable db migration script (for triggers, etc)
   db:newscript             Make a new db migration script
   db:which                 What db connecting to
  dev